Eponce11/Spotify-Clone/README.md

 # Spotify Clone

 ## Summary
-This is a project to replicate the popular music streaming service spotify.
-The goal was to work with the spotify api and create a full stack application replicating common features of the official spotify application allowing for complete usability.
-Used common technologies and libraries with best practices in ensure code readability.
+The objective was to build a full-stack application utilizing the Spotify API, replicating key features of the official Spotify app to provide a seamless and functional user experience.
+Implemented modern technologies and libraries while adhering to best practices to ensure maintainable and readable code.

 ## Technologies
 - `Typescript`